atomisthq/docs/docs/getting-started/atomist-quick-start.md

   - message builder code and send

 There, you did it!
 You just created a new automation, and taught the bot to listen for events and run that automation.
 Well done!

+## Takeaways / Where to go from here